virtual-labs/exp-sequence-composition-au/experiment/procedure.md

 &nbsp;

  b.
 The **Case Conversion** button has radio button for converting sequence to **Uppercase** and **Lowercase**.
 Selection (click) of that will display the DNA sequence in either Uppercase letter mode or lowercase letter mode.

 <center><img src="images/7.png" title="" /></center>

 <center><img src="images/8.png" title="" /></center>

 Here, in this case, lowercase is selected and the GUI displayed the sequence in lowercase.
 User can click on “ Download result” button and can save the file in .txt format in personal computer.

 &nbsp;

-9. The button “Transformation” included two choices; Reverse Complement and RNA.
+ c.
+The button **Transformation** includes two choices; one to find the **Reverse Complement** and one to find the **RNA**.

 <center><img src="images/9.png" title="" /></center>

 &nbsp;

-10. If the user click on Reverse Complement, the reverse complement of the selected sequence will be displayed which can be downloaded and can be saved as .txt format.
+   i.
+If the user click on **Reverse Complement**, the reverse complement of the selected sequence will be displayed which can be downloaded and can be saved as .txt format.

 <center><img src="images/10.png" title="" /></center>

 &nbsp;

-11. If the user click on RNA, specific RNA sequence is displayed which can also be downloaded and can be saved as .txt format.
+  ii.
+If the user click on **RNA**, specific RNA sequence is displayed which can also be downloaded and can be saved as .txt format.

 <center><img src="images/11.png" title="" /></center>

 &nbsp;

-12. Click on Reset button to reset the simulator window.
+4. The user can click on **Reset** button to reset the simulator window back to step 1.

 <center><img src="images/12.png" title="" /></center>